katcipis/katcipis.github.io/_drafts/restless-restfull.md

 # RESTful strikes back

-There was I living my life, doing some crappy API's but not feeling bad about it, people where using it and they worked.
+There was I living my life, doing some crappy API's but not feeling bad about it, people were using it and they worked.
 Since not a lot of people asked questions on how to use them I suppose it was not that hard to understand and integrate with them, although they would not be "RESTful" since sometimes POST